greenstick/myapnea-amia-design-challenge/README.md

 In the first comment in the file (marked by the /* ... */), I've defined the parameters I'll be passing as an argument to the prototype.
 Note that comments in JavaScript are inactive; it is not like Python where document definitions (using the """ comment """ format) actually have a functional purpose.
-The purpose of the \@params { } syntax is essentially to indicate the following:
+The purpose of the @ params { } syntax is essentially to indicate the following:

 * The prototype accepts one argument, an object (like a Python dictionary), indicated by